Learning to drive can be a daunting experience for some or smooth sailing for others, nobody's experience is ever the same.

 While I can't say my own experience of learning to drive has been easy, I can say that I got there in the end.
 Conking, coasting, parallel parking and three-point-turns - we've all been through it.

 No need to worry though, AA Ireland will help you through it all.
-In our new driver’s series, we will talk you through the steps you need to take in order to get you out on the road safely and make this journey (excuse the pun) as easy as possible.
+In our driver's series, we will talk you through the steps you need to take in order to get you out on the road safely and make this journey (excuse the pun) as easy as possible.
 So without further ado, here is our guide on theory tests, learner permits and driving lessons.

 The test is computer-based and you will have a chance to take a practice session on the day, before starting on the actual test.
 If you have special needs, then you will need to contact the driver theory service.
 The theory test applies to anyone applying for a first learner permit in any vehicle category.